 If you are unhappy with the response you receive, you have the right escalate the complaint.
 Details of how to do this will be included in the initial letter/e-mail we send to you on foot of a formal complaint.

 Please get in touch with us to make a complaint using the details below:

 Email: firstname.lastname@example.org or email@example.com

-Write to: Carmel Blake or David McMahon, Irish Skin Foundation, C/o Charles Institute UCD, University College Dublin, Dublin, D04 V1W8
+Write to: Carmel Blake or David McMahon, Irish Skin Foundation.
+Charles Institute for Dermatology, University College Dublin, Dublin D04 V1W8

 We also welcome all general feedback about the Helpline, whether comments or suggestions.